Healthcare practitioner background, but want something different?

 If you are interested in working with us we are always keen to hear from rehabilitation professionals who might be able to support the delivery of the MTSP at a Major Trauma Centre.
 If you have a strong clinical background and are seeking a more diverse role supporting people with complex injuries, working alongside the NHS, then please do contact us we are always interested in hearing from you as we may have opportunities in the near future.

-Current Vacancies: We are not currently recruiting, but will later this year (2019) we will be seeking candidates for projects based in Coventry and Cambridge.
+Current Vacancies: We are not currently recruiting, but we hope that later this year (2019) we will be seeking candidates for projects based in Coventry and Cambridge.

 All our vacancies are advertised here.